 Comprehensive and authoritative information on 250,000 serials published worldwide.
 Provides purchasing and contact information on regularly published and irregularly issued serials, journals and magazines.

 One way to determine an article's value is to check the number of times it has been cited.
 There are several sources you can check to find this information.

-Web of Science is a multidisciplinary database that indexes over 10,000 journals in the sciences, social sciences, and arts and humanities, over 50,000 scholarly books, and published proceedings for over 12,000 conferences per year.
-Powerful tools track how many times an item has been cited since publication, finds relevant items which share one or more cited references, reviews cited references that link to a full record display, and searches all cited authors.
+This resource also tracks how many times an article has been cited since publication, finds relevant items which share one or more cited references, reviews cited references that link to a full record display, and searches all cited authors.